bpuig/laravel-subby/docs/README.md

    subscriber's subscription stays as it was, price, invoicing and features are "frozen" unless manually synchronized with related plan.

+## Extensions

-With the [scheduling extra](/extras/plan-subscription-schedule.md), you can schedule your plan changes in the future.
+- [Laravel Subby Schedule](https://github.com/bpuig/laravel-subby-schedule): For scheduling your plan changes in the future.

 ## Considerations